Forced labor of Germans in the Soviet Union: Disclosures from the Soviet archives

-Thanks to the opening of the Russian archives, the fates of some of these civilians are now known.
+Thanks to the opening of Russian archives, the fates of some of these civilians are now known.
 By late 1996, the German Red Cross had received from Russia 199,000 records of deported German civilians who had either been repatriated or died in Soviet captivity.
-For example, the records of Pauline Gölner reveal that she was born in 1926 in Wolkendorf in Transylvania, was arrested on January 15, 1945 and sent to forced labor in the coal mines of Chanchenkowo (Ukraine).
+For example, the records of Pauline Gölner reveal that she was born in 1926 in Wolkendorf in Transylvania, was arrested on January 15, 1945, and sent to forced labor in the coal mines of Chanchenkowo (Ukraine).
 She died there on February 26, 1949, 23 years old.

-There is currently an ongoing research program in collaboration between Russia and Germany:
+There is currently an ongoing research program in collaboration between Russia and Germany.